top of page

 Final Thoughts

 Confidence on skis isn’t about being fearless.
-It’s about listening to your body, orientating to safety, and expanding your capacity step by step - with the right herd around you.
+It’s about understanding what’s happening in your body, orientating to safety, and gradually expanding your bandwidth - in the right conditions and with the right people.

 About Sarah